madspaaskesen/aether-renderer-core/README.md

   --preview
 ```

-The `--fade-in` and `--fade-out` flags apply ffmpeg's [`fade`](https://ffmpeg.org/ffmpeg-filters.html#fade) filter under the hood.
-The start of the fade out is automatically calculated from the frame count and FPS.

-📂 Your input folder should contain files like:
+### 📂 Your input folder should contain files like:

 ```
 frame_0000.png